-In addition, as reflected in the above chart, the Company holds a \$32,150,000 preferred share interest in Eurogas International and does not own any common shares in Eurogas International.
-The nature of the Preferred Shares limits the upside value of the Company's interest in Eurogas International to the face value of the Preferred Shares and any accrued dividend thereon.
-The Company's interest in Eurogas International is described in further detail in the section entitled "Description of the Business - General - Preferred Share Interest in Eurogas International".
+In addition, as reflected in the above chart, the Company holds a \$32,150,000 preferred share interest in Eurogas International.
+The nature of the Preferred Shares limits the upside value of the Company's interest in Eurogas International to the face value of the Preferred Shares and any accrued dividends thereon.
+The Company's interest in Eurogas International is described in further detail in the section entitled "Description of the Business - Production and Services - Preferred Share Interest in Eurogas International Inc.".